Cronbach Alpha Calculator

 What data shape does the calculator accept?

-It accepts pasted CSV, TSV, or text tables and local CSV, TSV, or TXT files.
+It accepts pasted CSV, TSV, semicolon-delimited, whitespace-delimited, or plain text tables and local CSV, TSV, or TXT files.
 Use Table orientation to choose respondent rows or item rows, and use Header row when item names need to be read from the table.

 Is 0.70 always acceptable?

-No. The default target is 0.70 because it is common in many social-science settings, but acceptable reliability depends on the study purpose, stakes, item count, construct, and evidence beyond alpha.
+No. The default target is 0.70 because it is common in many social-science settings, but acceptable reliability depends on the study purpose, stakes, item count, construct breadth, and evidence beyond alpha.

 Why can alpha be negative?

 Negative alpha usually means the items do not share positive covariance in the current scoring direction.
-Check row orientation, reverse-scored items, missing codes, and whether the items are supposed to form one scale.
+Check table orientation, reverse-scored items, missing codes, and whether the items are supposed to form one scale.

 Should I delete every flagged item?